 Making your own Thai Yellow Curry Paste is always ten times better than using store-bought.
-It lasts in your fridge and you can add it to many one-pot dishes apart from curries, ensuring you have a flavorful meal.
+It lasts in your fridge and you can add it to many one-pot dishes apart from curries and stews, ensuring you have a flavorful meal.

 If you have ever tried making a curry at home and are like I was a couple of years ago, you most likely have been using store-bought paste.
 Making it from scratch is the next f-level!

 A variety of ingredients is needed to make a Thai Yellow Curry Paste, but they are easily found in ethnic shops.
 Some of them are dry and some fresh.

 - Red shallots

 - Coriander seeds

 Probably the most difficult to find one is the Galangal root, also called Thai Ginger.
 I thought it was hard to get until I asked for it at China Town.